CL2001/tls-from-scratch/README.md

 This project aims at recreating the TLS and mTLS protocols (v1.3) from scratch in C++.
 Since tls occurs on top of the transport layer (layer 4), we will use sockets as that already implements the protocols from the transport layer.
 A server and binaries will implement the function of each and will communicate through sockets which already implement all layers up to layer 4.
+TLS is typically ised with HTTP.
+In this use case, headers are not encrypted.

 ## TLS 1.3 Handshake